-Join us in marking Black History Month 2023.
 Black History Month provides us with the opportunity to celebrate and learn about the many achievements, investments, and contributions of Vancouver’s Black and African diasporic communities, even while these communities have endured historical and continuing inequality, oppression, and erasure.

 The City of Vancouver recognizes that it has played a role in perpetuating discrimination against Black and African diaspora communities and is committed to addressing anti-Black racism in all its forms.
-We are actively working to address the recommendations made by the community and make necessary changes to combat systemic racism.
-Find out more about the steps we have taken in advancing reconciliation, anti-racism, and equity actions.
+We must make a consistent effort to acknowledge, empower, and value the perspectives and experiences of all individuals in the Black community every day.

 Learn more